 How can people find you?

-Social media: Facebook or Instagram is probably easiest
+Social media: Facebook or Instagram is probably the easiest